Home

 They’ll also monitor live data to compare intake and exhaust camshaft angles and detect signs of incorrect camshaft timing or other inconsistencies.

-2. Check engine oil level and condition: Low or dirty oil can affect oil pressure and disrupt VVT operation.
-They’ll top off or replace the oil as needed.
+Low or dirty oil can affect oil pressure and disrupt VVT operation, leading to the P0014 error

-4. Assess the Bank 1 Exhaust Camshaft oil control valve for proper functioning: They’ll remove the valve and briefly apply power to its electrical terminals.
 If the solenoid doesn’t click or actuate, the variable valve timing solenoid may be faulty and should be replaced.

-5. Take a test drive: If the fault code reappears, they’ll check for other internal engine issues, like worn timing chain tensioners.
+If the fault code reappears, they’ll check for other internal engine issues, like worn timing chain tensioners.

-What Are the Possible Repairs for DTC P0014 & Costs
+What Are the Possible Repairs for DTC P0014 & Costs?

 Depending on the diagnosis, you may need to replace:

-• The old oil with a fresh batch
+• Old oil with a fresh batch

 • The variable valve timing solenoid for the Bank 1 exhaust camshaft